anxielray/AnimationGPT/README.md

 # AnimationGPT
-This repository holds a GPT that promotes learning in the public(no-age restrictions).
+This repository holds a GPT that brings learning to the public(no-age restrictions).
 It does so using interactive animation videos, with scripts along side them.